James "Franklin" Younkin was born on Christmas Eve 1888 at Clay Run, Fayette County, PA, the son of William "Dayton"and Lucinda (Harbaugh) Younkin.

 ~ Son James "Fae" Younkin ~

-The Younkins went on to have six children -- Barbara Beeman, James "David" Younkin and Brenda Younkin, and three babies who sadly died in infancy.
+The Younkins went on to produce a family of six children -- Barbara Beeman, James "David" Younkin and Brenda Younkin, and three babies who sadly died in infancy.

 ~ Son Hubert D. "Hubie" Younkin ~